ECS Autoscaling Fought Our Postgres max_connections at 2AM and Postgres Won

 Postgres sees ≤ 100 connections regardless of ECS scale

 RDS instance resizes silently change max_connections.
-When you resize an RDS instance for performance, max_connections changes too — and not necessarily in the direction you'd expect if you're used to thinking about it as a config value.
-After every RDS instance class change, re-run: SELECT setting FROM pg_settings WHERE name = 'max_connections'; and update your capacity math.
+When you resize for performance, the value changes with RAM, not in the direction you'd expect if you think of it as a config value.
+After every instance class change, run SELECT setting FROM pg_settings WHERE name = 'max_connections'; and update your capacity math.

-PgBouncer is not optional for ECS/Kubernetes workloads.
-When your task count is dynamic, direct Postgres connections are a liability.
-PgBouncer in transaction pooling mode decouples app-layer concurrency from Postgres server connections.
+PgBouncer is not optional for ECS or Kubernetes workloads.
+When task count is dynamic, direct Postgres connections are a liability.
+Transaction pooling mode decouples app-layer concurrency from Postgres server connections.
 It's a 30-minute setup that prevents exactly this class of incident.

 Health check design matters during connection exhaustion.
-Our /healthz endpoint ran a SELECT 1 — which needs a DB connection.
-During connection exhaustion, this meant every new task burned connections just to confirm it was unhealthy.
-We split our health check: a shallow /ping (no DB) for ECS health, and a deeper /ready (with DB check) used only during deployments.
+Our /healthz endpoint ran a SELECT 1, which needs a DB connection.
+During exhaustion, every new task burned connections just to confirm it was unhealthy.
+We split the health check: a shallow /ping (no DB) for ECS health, and a deeper /ready (with DB) used only during deployments.

 The most dangerous outages are math problems, not code bugs.
 There was no bug in our application code.
 There was no misconfiguration in Postgres.
-The system worked exactly as designed — we just hadn't done the arithmetic before enabling autoscaling.
-After this incident, I added a capacity planning section to every service's runbook: what are the shared resources, what's the per-task usage, and what's the ceiling?
+The system worked exactly as designed.
+We just hadn't done the arithmetic before enabling autoscaling.
+I added a capacity planning section to every service's runbook after this.
+Shared resources, per-task usage, ceiling.

 Share this